ContainerSSH/containerssh.github.io/docs/guides/honeypot.md

 - Port `22` should be open to the Internet.
 - Ports `9100` and `9101` should be open from your Prometheus instance.
 These will be used by the [Prometheus node exporter](https://github.com/prometheus/node_exporter) and the [ContainerSSH metrics server](https://containerssh.io/reference/upcoming/metrics/) respectively.
-- Outbound rules your S3-compatible object storage.
+- Outbound rules to your S3-compatible object storage.

 ## Step 3: Firewalling the sacrificial host